Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: Discussion

 \section{Discussion}

-Based on the description in Secs.~\ref{sec: Results} and \ref{sec:II}, as for the two questions that were asked in the introduction, that, \begin{itemize} \item it is difficult to access the intensive and subleading universal term of corner coefficient from the extensive results of the EE computation, \item there exists no previous attempt that within one QMC computation, the analytically known results of these universal terms can be recovered consistently and then extend the computation to the strongly coupling regime, at (2+1)d, \end{itemize} we believe these two questions are solved satisfactorily in this work.
+Based on the description in Secs.~\ref{sec:results} and \ref{sec:method}, as for the three questions that were asked in the introduction: \begin{itemize} \item There is a lack of efficient algorithms for computing EE at (2+1)d using the ratio of replica partition functions, which can overcome the exponential growth of the coefficient of variation and the computational complexity. \item It is difficult to separate and access the intensive and subleading universal term of the corner log-coefficient from the extensive area law piece of the computed EE, as a function of increasing system sizes. \item There exists no previous attempt that within one QMC computation, the analytically known results of these universal terms can be recovered consistently and then extend the computation to the strongly coupling regime, at (2+1)d. \end{itemize} We believe these three questions are solved satisfactorily in this work.

-By designing a lattice model that hosts QCPs from (2+1)d Ising to Gaussian, and by efficiently computing the EE with the incremental SWAP method such that the leading area-law contributions are eliminated within one simulation and the sub-leading logarithmic term is promoted to the leading term.
+By designing a lattice model that hosts QCPs from (2+1)d Ising to Gaussian fixed point -- tricritical Ising at its upper critical dimension, and by efficiently computing the EE with the incremental SWAP PQMC algorithm in the bubble basis such that the leading area-law contributions are eliminated within one simulation and the sub-leading logarithmic term is promoted to the leading term.
 We obtained the precise quantitative values of the universal corner log-coefficient in EE for the (2+1)d Ising and Gaussian QCPs.
-We find that these two universalities are distinguishably different in their universal term of EE, through our high precision measurements, of 0.020(1) for the former and 0.025(1) for the latter for four 90$^\circ$ corners of the entangle area.
+We find that these two universalities are distinguishably different in their universal term of EE, through our high precision measurements, of 0.020(1) for the former and 0.025(1) for the latter for four 90$^\circ$ corners of the entanglement area.
 The exact matching with the analytic results~\cite{UniversalCasini2007,UniversalHelmes2016} at the Gaussian QCP, implies that our Ising value is by far the most accurate one among all the previous attempts.

 The significance of this work can be appreciated in a broader perspective.
-Our computation scheme gives the future QMC computation of the EE a solid foundation, and the further methodology developments, either in the projector QMC or path-integral QMC, can now use the present results and computational complexity as the necessary benchmark to evaluate the performance of their simulations.
+Our computation scheme gives the future QMC and numerical computation of the EE at (2+1)d interacting systems a solid foundation, and the further methodology developments, either in the projector QMC or path-integral QMC and tensor-network or neural quantum state wavefunctions, can now use the present results and computational complexity as the necessary benchmark to evaluate their correctness and performance.